 Annual budgets for the governmental funds are adopted on a basis consistent with generally accepted accounting principles.
 Proprietary fund budgets are adopted on the modified accrual basis of accounting.
 All annual appropriations lapse at fiscal year-end.
 The mayor submits the proposed budget to the council no later than June 1.
-Council revises and adopts the budget no later than June 30.
+The Council revises and adopts the budget no later than June 30.
 The budget ordinance establishes authorized appropriations at the department level of control.
 Amendments are adopted during the year, as necessary.
+No budgets were adopted by the City Council for the Municipal Road Aid Fund and American Rescue Plan Act Fund for the year ended June 30, 2023.